csebooks/web-essentials/content.en/the-ajax-client/JavaScript-Control-Statements-I/_index.md

 or false—also known as a **boolean expression**).

-**240** Chapter 7 JavaScript: Control Statements I
+**Fig. 7.3** | Flowcharting the single-selection if statement.

-**Software Engineering Observation 7.2** _In JavaScript, any nonzero numeric value in a condition evaluates to true, and 0 evaluates to false.
+**Software Engineering Observation 7.2**

+> _In JavaScript, any nonzero numeric value in a condition evaluates to true, and 0 evaluates to false.
 For strings, any string containing one or more characters evaluates to true, and the empty string (the string containing no characters, represented as "") evaluates to false.
 Also, a variable that has been declared with var but has not been assigned a value evaluates to false._ 7.2

 Note that the if statement is a single-entry/single-exit control structure.
 We will soon learn that the flowcharts for the remaining control structures also contain (besides small circle symbols and flowlines) only rectangle symbols, to indicate the actions to be per- formed, and diamond symbols, to indicate decisions to be made.
 This type of flowchart represents the **action/decision model of programming**.

 We can envision eight bins, each containing only the control structures of one of the eight types.
 These control structures are empty.
 Nothing is written in the rectangles or in the diamonds.
 The programmer’s task, then, is to assemble a program from as many of each type of control structure as the algorithm demands, combining them in only two pos- sible ways (stacking or nesting), then filling in the actions and decisions in a manner appropriate for the algorithm.
 We will discuss the variety of ways in which actions and decisions may be written.

+## if…else Selection Statement

-**7.6 if…else Selection Statement** The if selection statement performs an indicated action only when the condition evalu- ates to true; otherwise, the action is skipped.
+The if selection statement performs an indicated action only when the condition evalu- ates to true; otherwise, the action is skipped.
 The **if…else selection** statement allows the programmer to specify that a different action is to be performed when the condition is true than when the condition is false.
 For example, the pseudocode statement

 _If student’s grade is greater than or equal to 60 Print “Passed”_